By Noel Paine

 Depending on how high your arch is and how high your instep is, this could be a fit but you will need to try it on.
 Every foot is different.

-Good cushioned shoe, but those with a really high instep may need to see if they can get into this shoe with the knitted upper and snug fit.
+Good cushioned shoe, but those with a really high instep may need to see if they can get into this shoe with the snug upper.

 *Oh and I should mention that New Balance in general usually has shoes in larger sizes 14 -17 in some of their models which is great for those having trouble finding shoes for their larger feet.